SadracSantacruz/final_project_LIGN167/README.md

-# RAG Application
+# Assignment Generator

-This is a RAG (Retrieval-Augmented Generation) application built using NextJS and NodeJS for the frontend and backend, with Python handling the RAG execution and OpenAI API integration.
+This application is a creative Assignment Generator built using NextJS and NodeJS for the frontend and backend, with Python handling the RAG (Retrieval-Augmented Generation) execution and OpenAI API integration.

 ## Prerequisites